Martin Chivers: International career

-On 8 April 1964, Chivers made his debut for the England under-23 team against France, coming on as a substitute and scoring a goal.
+On 8 April 1964, Chivers made his debut for the England under-23 team against France, coming on as a substitute and scoring a goal in a 2–3 loss.
 He remained a fixture of the under-23 squad for the next four years and scored seven goals in 17 appearances.

 On 3 February 1971, Chivers made his debut for England against Malta.
 On 21 April, he scored his first goal in his second cap, in a 3–0 win over Greece.

 In October 1973, Chivers won the last of his full England caps against Poland in an infamous World Cup qualifier.
 Despite scoring six international goals in the calendar year, the Spurs striker was a casualty of his country's failure to qualify for the tournament and would later be ignored by caretaker manager Joe Mercer and future boss Don Revie.
 He was capped 24 times for England, scoring 13 goals.

-After football
+Later life and death

-After retiring from professional football, he managed clubs in England and Norway and owned a hotel and restaurant in Hertfordshire.
-Chivers has commentated for BBC Radio and remains a popular matchday host at White Hart Lane.
+After retiring from professional football he bought and owned The Brookmans Park hotel from 1981 to 1999 in Brookmans Park, Hertfordshire.
+Chivers also commentated for BBC Radio and remained a popular matchday host at White Hart Lane.

 In April 2007, he was inducted into the Tottenham Hotspur Hall of Fame.
 In May 2008, he was appointed the National Development Manager to the Football Association.
-Chivers' autobiography, Big Chiv - My Goals in Life, was released in October 2009.
+Chivers's autobiography, Big Chiv – My Goals in Life, was released in October 2009.

+Chivers died on 7 January 2026, at the age of 80.